nemith/amqpx/README.md

 #amqpx

-This library is a wrapper around the venerable [`github.com/rabbitmq/amqp091-go`](https://github.com/rabbitmq/amqp091-go) library but adds support for cluster resolution and reconnection support along with some quality of life improvements for declaring queues, exchanges and bindings.
+This library is a wrapper around the venerable [`git pgithub.com/rabbitmq/amqp091-go`](https://github.com/rabbitmq/amqp091-go) library but adds support for cluster resolution and reconnection support along with some quality of life improvements for declaring queues, exchanges and bindings.

 ## Usage